Oscar Piastri beats McLaren teammate Lando Norris to take pole for F1's Dutch GP | TSN

 Norris, who won last year's Dutch Grand Prix and was fastest in all three practice sessions this week, said it was “not the end of the world” to start second, and suggested small changes in the wind could have decided the result.

 Piastri leads Norris by nine points in the standings with 10 races left of the season.
-Norris has closed the gap in recent months with wins in three of the last four races.
+Norris has closed the gap in recent months with wins in three of the last four races, but said he'd need something special to get past Piastri at Zandvoort, which is among the harder tracks for overtaking.

+"It’s going to take some magic, some good strategy or incredible tire saving or something,” he said.

+“It’s normally pretty difficult to overtake in the first place.
+It’s even harder to do that behind your teammate.
+So, I’ll see what I can dream of tonight.”

 Verstappen improves